LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/005-database-ingestion.md

 - #### The following input variables are required:

     - **source** (required): This will be `"../modules/database-ingestion-via-jdbc-connection"`.
 It is the path to where the database ingestion module is saved within the repository
-        - _**Note**: If you've copied an existing module block from your department folder then you won’t need to change the **source** variable_
+        - _**Note**: If you've copied the example module block then you won’t need to change the **source** variable_

     - **jdbc_connection_name** (required): Name of the dataset that will be ingested. e.g. `Council Tax`

-    - **jdbc_connection_url** (required): This will be `jdbc:protocol://host:port/db_name`
+    - **jdbc_connection_url** (required): This will be in the format: `jdbc:protocol://host:port/db_name`
+        - Set this to the JDBC URL you constructed in the previous section.
-        - The format differs slightly depending on the database, refer to [AWS Glue JDBC Connection Properties][jdbc-connection-properties] for guidance on how to construct your JDBC URL
+        You can refer to [AWS Glue JDBC Connection Properties][jdbc-connection-properties] for more guidance on how to construct your JDBC URL.

-        For example, a SQL Server database's JDBC Url will look like this:
+        For example, a SQL Server database's JDBC URL will look like this:
         ```
         jdbc_connection_url = "jdbc:sqlserver://10.120.23.22:1433;databaseName=LBHATestRBViews"
         ```